Scot Walker '90 May 15, 2017 1:11 PM updated: August 3, 2017 10:08 AM

 Wilson offered a simple epitaph for his Aggie friend of more than 30 years: "David was the epitome of soldier, statesman, knightly gentleman."

-David Earl Ward is survived by his wife, Elke; his children, Mayla and James; his father, Gary (and spouse Lynnette); his sister, Pennee Schmitt '91 (and spouse Michael Schmidt '91); and his niece, Sydney.
+David Earl Ward is survived by his wife, Elke; his children, Mayla and James; his father, Gary (and spouse Lynnette); his sister, Pennee Schmitt '91 (and spouse Michael Schmitt '91); and his niece, Sydney.

 He was buried with military honors at the Washington State Veterans Cemetery on May 19, where Jim Owen eulogized David and fellow Aggie bandsman Jeff Starr played Taps at the funeral.